henryhoenig/capstone_3/README.md

 &nbsp;

-### A network graph of some of the most tweeted hashtags
+### A network graph of some of the most tweeted co-occurring hashtags

 ![hash45](https://user-images.githubusercontent.com/29707241/119089742-3f397b80-b9d0-11eb-979b-1a327f737211.png)